email & document samples

 16. Last tip…be responsive.
 If someone sends you an email, acknowledge that you received it.
 If they need information from you and you can’t provide it immediately, let them know you received the email and are working on their request.
 This is common courtesy and will mark you as a true professional.

-If you’ve created an “Action” label/folder, the email task shouldn’t fall through the cracks.
+Once again, if you have created an “Action” label/folder, the email task shouldn’t fall through the cracks.
 If the item has an important deadline, put a note on your calendar as a double precaution.

 Since the introduction of electronic mail, fewer letters are generated.
 But most companies still send a few.